apache/pulsar/site/docs/1.17.5/getting-started/ConceptsAndArchitecture.md

 [Clients](../../getting-started/Clients) connecting to Pulsar {% popover brokers %} need to be able to communicate with an entire Pulsar {% popover instance %} using a single URL.
 Pulsar provides a built-in service discovery mechanism that you can set up using the instructions in the [Deploying a Pulsar instance](../../deployment/InstanceSetup#service-discovery-setup) guide.

 You can use your own service discovery system if you'd like.
-If you use your own system, there is just one requirement: when a client performs an HTTP request to
+If you use your own system, there is just one requirement: when a client performs an HTTP request to an endpoint, such as `http://pulsar.us-west.example.com:8080`, the client needs to be redirected to *some* active broker in the desired {% popover cluster %}, whether via DNS, an HTTP or IP redirect, or some other means.